UKHO/docs/quality-assurance/automated-api-testing.md

 ## Purpose

-This document establishes the policy for testing .NET APIs.
-It delineates when to utilize `WebApplicationFactory` for integration tests and the circumstances where tests may directly target a deployed instance to verify security and safety requirements.
+This document establishes the policy for the automated testing of .NET APIs.
+It delineates the approved clients and processes for API integration tests.

 ## Scope